Give a monthly gift

 There have never been more refugees and displaced people in need of support than there are today

-Around the world, a staggering 59.5 million people – that’s nearly the entire population of the UK – have had to leave their homes because of war, conflict or persecution.
+Around the world, a staggering 65.3 million people – that’s more than the entire population of the UK – have had to flee from their homes because of war, persecution or instability.

 It means that globally, one in every 122 humans is now either a refugee, internally displaced, or seeking asylum.